svg-sprite/svg-sprite/README.md

 #### Common mode properties

-Many `mode` properties are shared between the different sprite types, but there are also specific options.
-Please refer to the [configuration documentation](docs/configuration.md) for a full reference.
+Many `mode` properties are shared between the different sprite types, but there are also type specific options.
+Please refer to the [configuration documentation](docs/configuration.md) for a complete list of settings.

 ```javascript
 // Common mode properties